Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Blueprint - Manifesto for Worksite Earth 2.0/Chapter 24 - The Lionsberg Strategy - The Gameplan for the Meta Project.md

 ##### C. Horizontal Alignment

-Whereas the vertical is the domain of Integration, the horizontal entails the various disciplines, specializations, and domains that must be cultivated and integrated for the Whole to flourish. [[The Twelve Pillars of Lionsberg]] forge an elementary structural framework, touching domains like education, governance, economics, and healthcare, each representing a critical aspect of societal functioning.
+Whereas the vertical is the domain of Integration, the horizontal entails the various disciplines, specializations, and domains that must be cultivated and integrated for the Whole to flourish. [[The 12 Pillars of Lionsberg]] forge an elementary structural framework, touching domains like education, governance, economics, and healthcare, each representing a critical aspect of societal functioning.
 They are equivalent to the organs in a body; when effectively orchestrated, these organs yield a thriving, robust system.

 ---
 #### II.
 Overarching Strategies, Interactions Among Components, and Refinement Through Interactions